eventprop/eventprop/README.md

 # EventProp
-A simple event-based simulator that implements the EventProp algorithm for backpropagation in spiking neural networks.
+An event-based, modular simulator that implements the EventProp algorithm for backpropagation in spiking neural networks.
+Supports the Adam optimizer and cross-entropy loss functions based on spike times and voltage values.

 ## Installation
 Requires Python >= 3.8 and Boost.